About Elfinwood Data Science Blog.

 The objective of this blog is to help improve data management in general, with examples given from the biological and environmental sciences.
 To this end, I’ll present an introduction to data management and a database schema model with the intent of moving us towards a more integrated approach to data management.
 The materials presented will be equivalent to that of a graduate level course in data management.
 Here is a preliminary list of topics that I plan to cover:

-- Why data management matter
+- Why data management matters

 - The Data Pipeline